THE FLORIDA FAMILY ROAD TRIP : 1960’s

 “Everybody simmer down,” Dad warned.
 He found a Howard Johnson’s and we piled into a booth with an orange mica table, orange vinyl bench seats and a Wall-O-Matic Jukebox for Pete and I to abuse.
 We punched in the numbers for Elvis Presley and then a joke song by an Australian who sang,

-“Tie Me Kangaroo Down Mate” a hilarious ditty about the surviving the dangerous Australian outback.
+“Tie Me Kangaroo Down Mate” a hilarious ditty about surviving the dangerous Australian outback.
 How hard could that be after Florida?

 Florida was a state of amazing options!
 This was going to turn out like “Hoss Cartwright” said on TV, “The Best Vacation Ever”!